ssc-spc-ccoe-cei/aws-guardrails-cac-solution/src/lambda/gc01_check_dedicated_admin_account/README.md

 *This readme file was created by AWS Bedrock: anthropic.claude-v2*

-# ./src/lambda/gc02_check_access_config_groups/app.py
+# ./src/lambda/gc01_check_dedicated_admin_account/app.py

 ## Overview

-GC02 - Check Group Access Configurations
+GC01 - Check For Dedicated Admin Accounts

-Demonstrates that access configurations and policies are implemented for different classes of users (non-priveleged and priveleged users).
-Checks to ensure that users within groups consist entirely of either admin roles or non-admin roles and admin groups only have admin account members.
+Demonstrates that there are dedicated user accounts for administration.

 ## Functions